 We urge you to follow the guidelines below and work closely with us to slow the spread and severity of South Carolina's flu season.
 Make sure your employees are familiar with the symptoms of flu and emergency warning signs.

 Make plans to protect your residents and employees from flu using this information from the Centers for Disease Control and Prevention (CDC):

 - Interim Guidance for Influenza Outbreak Management in Long-Term Care Facilities

 - Using Antiviral Medication to Control Influenza Outbreaks in Institutions

-- Severe Influenza Among Children and Young Adults with Neurologic and Neurodevelopmental Conditions – Ohio, 2011 This CDC Morbidity and Mortality Weekly Report describes the challenges involved in a flu outbreak that ended up killing 7 young residents of a residential facility for young people in Ohio in 2011.
+- Severe Influenza Among Children and Young Adults with Neurologic and Neurodevelopmental Conditions – Ohio, 2011 This CDC MMWR describes the challenges involved in a deadly flu outbreak at a residential facility for young people in Ohio during 2011.

 Take These Steps to Protect Residents, Staff and Visitors

 - Encourage staff to learn the facts about vaccination and get vaccinated against flu.

 - Tell your employees about websites that can help them find flu vaccination providers in the local community.